master-q/masterq-docs/presentations/20140904_haskell_symposium/20140904_haskell_symposium.md

 ![inline](img/compare_compiler_ats.png)

-Choose jhc for portability and flexibility.
+We use jhc for portability & flexibility.

 # Need preemptive multitasking